|

 The Managing Editors of the Bulletin welcome submissions of Survey articles via the Bulletin EditFlow site selecting "survey" as your article type.

-The intention is that each survey article is an in-depth, authoritative overview of the state of the subject, of interest the newcomers as well as experts and, ideally, one that would become a standard reference.
-Such surveys may contain full proofs, pieces of original research or unorthodox points of view on known results and they have unlimited length.
+The intention is that each survey article should be an in-depth, authoritative overview of the state of the subject, of interest to newcomers as well as experts and, ideally, one that would become a standard reference.
+Such surveys may contain full proofs, pieces of original research or unorthodox points of view on known results, and can be of any length.

 A collection of recent Survey articles (2010 – present) is hosted on Wiley Online Library.